 9. Teach Interested Individuals

-You can start by signing up for recreational companies, parks, or even schools and to earn using your skills in outdoor sports.
+You can start by signing up for recreational companies, parks, or even schools and earn using your skills in outdoor sports.
 It doesn’t matter if you aren’t trained in any particular sport.
 You can teach necessary outdoor skills, including collecting wood or starting a bonfire.

 Besides that, if you’re interested in adventure sports, you can become an adventure sports instructor.
 This would involve teaching diving, skiing, kayaking, and fishing.